top of page

 Frame 2.png

-4. Developing final wireframe
+Developing final wireframes

 Lastly, I revised the content containers, text, and icons for a medium-fidelity end result.
 I reviewed the design with the team to validate that the design was addressing established user and client needs, and conforming to style guidelines.